Frequently Asked Questions

 How can I participate?

 Sign up to ask.openstack and help others with their RDO questions.
-Add your User_stories to the wiki.
-Take well answered questions from ask.openstack and turn them into howto documents on the Docs pages.
+Add your user stories.
+Take well answered questions from ask.openstack and turn them into howto documents on the RDO documentation pages.

 Feel free to contribute any packaging and integration patches via our developer mailing lists, or propose improvements to OpenStack on the upstream Launchpad page.
 For more information, see getting involved.